NSF Full Form-Net Satisfaction Factor

 Case Study: Boosting NSF in an E-commerce Company

-Within six months, the NSF rose to 75%, which coincided with a 20% boost in revenue and improved customer retention.
+Within six months, NSF rose to 75%, with 20% revenue growth and better retention.

 Share: